Table of Contents

 1.)
 Maximize Property Market Value

 The first and most important goal of an asset manager is to maximize the value of their firm’s investment portfolios.
 They focus on making a property as attractive as possible for tenants and the next buyer.
-They do this by ensuring the property maintains a high occupancy and collections rates and has lean expenses to ensure the highest possible NOI.
+They do this by ensuring the property maintains high occupancy and collections rates and has lean expenses to ensure the highest possible NOI.

 Depending on the type of asset, their strategy might include forward-looking at the profile of the next buyer.
 The asset manager might do this to understand if they need to leave a bit of meat on the bone for the next buyer to add value and achieve a strong return for their investors.
 This sometimes is a better strategy as sellers can sometimes sell at a lower cap rate due to the next buyer having more upside.